-All fee paying students, recreation members, and college age individuals and older are able to join Collegiate Sport Clubs.
+All currently enrolled SLU students and active Simon Recreation Center members (in certain instances) can join Sport Clubs.
 The membership restrictions in some clubs are set by individual leagues and/or divisional rules or tournament requirements.
 Potential members must read and sign a release/waiver indicating the individual understands the risks and responsibilities assumed in participation.